jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ![](images/Symbol%20Language%20(2004).202.png)

-When denoting the mere existance of a line, the destination of the line is undetermined, but it’s is usually just outside the parent.
+When denoting the mere existence of a line, the destination of the line is undetermined, but it’s is usually just outside the parent.
 This assumption is analogous to the first line direction rule: the outwards rule.
 A line simply most commonly points outwards and most commonly only crosses a single border.

 ###### Symbol’s Line Crosses Many Borders